mcdeoliveira/pyctrl/doc/tutorial.rst

 Note that you enclosed the controller action inside a :py:func:`try` block::

     try:
+        # run the controller
+        with hello:
-        # run the controller and do other things
+	    # do other things
+	    pass

     except KeyboardInterrupt:
         pass